kunegis/stu/README.md

   executed on each Make invocation, even if the variables have not changed.
 * Stu catches typical Makefile errors such as dependencies that where not built.
+Make cannot do this because the namespace for files is intermixed with namespace for phony targets.
+In Stu, both namespaces are separate (phony targets are called "transient targets" in Stu), and thus Stu can perform all checks properly.
-* Stu has better support for interrupting large builds (Make will often hang or leave processes running).
+* Stu has better support for interrupting large builds.
+Make will often hang or leave processes running.
 * Stu avoids the "inner platform" antipattern present in Make, in which a lot of shell functionality is duplicated in Make functions.
-Stu encourages all program logic to be implemented in rules, i.e. using a proper shell.
+For instance, why are there text filtering functions in Make when the shell already has grep and other tools?
+That's because in Make, you cannot use shell commands to define dynamic dependencies, so Make evolved to have its own mini text filtering language.
+Instead, Stu allows and encourages all program logic to be implemented in ordinary rules, i.e. using a proper shell.
-* Stu supports additional types of dependencies (timestamp-ignoring dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&').
+* Stu supports additional types of dependencies which are essential in large, complex projects, such as timestamp-ignoring dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&'.
 These can only be emulated partially with Make by using unwieldy constructs.

 ## Use Stu